e-goto/Books/technical_books.md

 Technical as in related to Software Development, Software Engineering.
 Can also be about managing software projects.

 In Progress
-- Building Microservices - Designing Fine-Grained Systems (Newman)
+- Designing Data-Intensive Applications (Kleppman)
-- Architecture Patterns with Python (Pericval, Gregory)

 Thinking of Reading (In order of priority):
 - Domain-Driven Design Distilled (Vernon)
+- Architecture Patterns with Python (Pericval, Gregory)
 - Web Scalability for Startup Engineers (Ejsmont)
-- Designing Data-Intensive Applications (Kleppman)
 - SQL Antipatterns: Avoiding the Pitfalls of Database Programming (Karwin)
 - Implementing Domain-Driven Design (Vernon)
 - Domain Driven Design (Eric Evans) (might be redundant after reading the books by Vernon)